iBog/mcp_android_devices/README.md

    - Check for syntax errors in settings.json
    - Look at Cursor IDE logs/console for error messages

+5. **Screenshot functionality not working:**
+   - Ensure your Android device/emulator screen is unlocked
+   - Verify the device is properly connected with `adb devices`
+   - Check that the device has sufficient storage space
+   - Some devices may require enabling "USB Debugging" and "Disable permission monitoring"

 #### Claude Desktop

 Add to your `claude_desktop_config.json`: